MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

 If that sounds like something that can be of use to you, then please keep reading.
 We'll go though the steps of setting up a cross-account resource sharing scenario with AWS LakeFormation.

+## Scenario overview

+e.g. What problem are solving?
+What are we building?
+Architecture diagram

+## Establish our source lake

+e.g. Source bucket, sample data, crawler.
+Introduction to some Lake Formation basic concepts.

+## Cross-account grant

+e.g. create grant, look at RAM etc

+## Query/ETL in target lake

+e.g. local lake grants, ETL Job/Athena integration etc

+## Summary

+e.g. What did we build?
+What did we learn?
+How would we summarise our view of Lake Formation?